 - 2. Go to Advanced > Wireless > Guest Network or click Wireless on the top page.
 Locate the Guest Network section. - 3.
 Create a guest network as needed. - 1) Tick the Enable checkbox for the 2.4GHz or 5GHz wireless network. - 2) Customize the SSID.
-Don't select Hide SSID unless you want your guests to manually input the SSID for guest network access. - 3) Select the Security type and customize your own password.
-If No security is selected, no password is needed to access your guest network.
+Don't select Hide SSID unless you want your guests to manually input the SSID for guest network access. - 3) Select the Security type. - If No security is selected, no password is needed to access your guest network. - If WAP/WPA2-Personal is selected, customize your own password.